-Even if the prior art did disclose the administration of rituximab to a CLL patient, Petitioner failed to show that the claimed methods of administering specific rituximab doses for treating CLL were obvious.
+Even if the prior art did disclose the administration of rituximab to a CLL patient, Petitioner failed to show that the claimed method of administering 500 mg/m2 for treating CLL was obvious.
 Petitioner's arguments revolve around the assertions that (i) 375 mg/m2 was the "dose of choice" for NHL; (ii) CLL patients have 100 times more tumor cells than NHL patients; and (iii) the rituximab dose should be "proportional to the total number of tumors that need to be destroyed."
 Taken to its logical conclusion, Petitioner's argument would suggest a rituximab dose for CLL that is at least 100 times higher than that for NHL, or 37,500 mg/m2.
-Such a dose is far greater than the doses of 375 mg/m2 and 500 mg/m2 that Petitioner relies upon in its challenge.
-Petitioner cites nothing in the prior art suggesting that a 100-fold increase in tumor cells having a six-fold lower density of CD20 expression relative to NHL could be accounted for by at most a mere 33% increase in the "dose of choice" for NHL from 375 mg/m2 to 500 mg/m2 of the anti-CD20 antibody rituximab.
-Petitioner arrives at doses of 375 mg/m2 and 500 mg/m2 based solely on hindsight.
+Such a dose is far greater than the claimed 500 mg/m2 dose.
+Petitioner cites nothing in the prior art suggesting that a 100-fold increase in tumor cells having a six-fold lower density of CD20 expression relative to NHL could be accounted for by a mere 33% increase in the "dose of choice" for NHL from 375 mg/m2 to 500 mg/m2 of the anti-CD20 antibody rituximab.
+Petitioner arrives at a 500 mg/m2 dose based solely on hindsight.

 Petitioner also failed to establish any reasonable expectation of success.
 First, Petitioner's expectation-of-success arguments rely on Ex.
 1006, "the Genentech Press Release," which Petitioner failed to qualify as a prior art printed publication.
 Second, Petitioner contends that Ex.
 1006 disclosed that Patent Owners were conducting clinical trials with CLL patients.
 But Ex.
 1006 contains no such disclosure.
 Even if it did, the mere initiation of a clinical trial would not have established a reasonable expectation of success in treating CLL.
-Nor does Petitioner attempt to establish a reasonable expectation of success under the proper construction of an "amount effective to treat the chronic lymphocytic leukemia."
+Third, Petitioner asserts that a POSA would have had "a reasonable expectation of success in using rituximab to treat CLL" based on Ex.
+1006, but the claims require more than just any use of rituximab; the claims require use of a 500 mg/m2 dose of rituximab, which is not disclosed by Ex.
+1006.
+Petitioner does not even attempt to establish that a POSA would have had a reasonable expectation of success with that dose.
+Nor does Petitioner attempt to establish a reasonable expectation of success under the proper construction of an "amount effective to treat the CLL."